codery12321/ECE270/lab6/README.md

 	`mux4to1 u1(.sel(pb[1:0]), .d(pb[7:4]), .y(green));` <br />
 That is all you need to add to the top module.
 The goal of this exercise is to create a system that allows you to specify four values on buttons 7–4 and then select one of them with buttons 1 and 0. <br />

-Immediately below the top module, create a module named mux4to1 with ports
+Immediately below the top module, create a module named `mux4to1` with ports
 - output logic y,
 - input logic [3:0]d,
 - input logic [1:0]sel,

-<br /> In it, implement a 4-to-1 multiplexer.
+In it, implement a 4-to-1 multiplexer.
 Use the example on page 22 of lecture 2-J as an example.
 You will have four 'd' inputs instead of eight and two 'sel' inputs instead of three, but the principle is the same.

 If you prefer, you may also implement this using structural instantiations using the diagram on page 7 of the same lecture.
 This is the circuit that you will be physically constructing and testing.
 Part of the goal of the exercise is to gradually convince you that expression of a design with dataflow syntax is easier than using structural syntax.
 A careful reading of the lecture notes will lead you to an even more succinct implementation of a multiplexer.